curl/everything-curl/usingcurl-tls.md

 ## Client certificates

-TLS client certificates is a way for clients to cryptographially prove to servers that they are truly the right peer.
+TLS client certificates are a way for clients to cryptographically prove to servers that they are truly the right peer.
 A command line that uses a client certificate specifies the certificate and the corresponding key, and they are then passed on the TLS handshake with the server.

-You need to have your client certificate already stored on file when doing this and you should supposedly have gotten it from the right instance via a different channel previously.
+You need to have your client certificate already stored in a file when doing this and you should supposedly have gotten it from the right instance via a different channel previously.